Worldsheet traversable wormholes: Introduction

 The stringy setups considered in \cite{Jensen:2013ora,Sonner:2013mba,Chernicoff:2013iga,Jensen:2014bpa,Fischler:2014ama}, holographically dual to single entangled Bell pairs in the field theory, provide a natural and interesting environment where these ideas may be investigated.
 Indeed, the worldsheet theory of a string may be viewed as the simplest theory of `quantum gravity' that one can solve \cite{Dubovsky:2012wk}.
 Even though worldsheet theories do not contain explicit gravitational degrees of freedom, it is important to remember that they have several surprising qualities that are similar to gravity, including the absence of local off-shell observables, a minimal length, a maximum achievable Hagedorn temperature \cite{Dubovsky:2012wk}.
 Further, their spectrum includes (integrable relatives of) black holes, which display fast scrambling and maximal chaos \cite{Murata:2017rbp,deBoer:2017xdk}.
 This is evident from the fact that their low energy effective action includes a soft sector governed by a Schwarzian action which couples with other modes in the infrared \cite{Banerjee:2018twd,Banerjee:2018kwy,Vegh:2019any}, reminiscent of two-dimensional dilaton theories and the SYK model.
 Finally, in some cases worldsheet theories may be cast as $T\bar{T}$-deformed field theories \cite{Cavaglia:2016oda,Callebaut:2019omt,Chakraborty:2019mdf}, which have proved crucial for studies of holography at a finite cutoff, e.g., \cite{McGough:2016lol,Dubovsky:2017cnj,Kraus:2018xrn}.

 This paper is organized as follows.
 We begin in Section \ref{sec:prelims} with a quick review of open strings on AdS and the holographic dictionary for the worldsheet theory.
 Focusing on string states with an induced two-sided AdS$_2$ black hole geometry, we then discuss the computation of correlation functions using the extrapolate dictionary and sketch the derivation of two- and four-point functions, appearing in previous literature.
-In Section \ref{sec:travw} we consider the effects of a double trace deformation that may naturally arise from interactions between the endpoints of the string.
-This coupling is of the form $\delta\mathcal{L}\sim h\partial\phi_L\partial\phi_R$, in contrast with the standard deformation $\delta\mathcal{L}\sim h\phi_L\phi_R$ studied by Gao, Jafferis and Wall \cite{Gao:2016bin}.
-The effects of this deformation are studied in detail, drawing a comparison to the standard case that was considered in earlier research on AdS$_2$ holography \cite{Maldacena:2017axo}.
-The string coupling is irrelevant in the dual CFT$_1$ and, as expected from scaling arguments, does not lead to a large effect in the IR other than slightly opening the wormhole throat.
+In Section \ref{sec:travw} we consider the effects of a deformation that may naturally arise from interactions between the endpoints of the string.
+At the lowest order, this coupling is of the form $\delta\mathcal{L}\sim h\partial\phi_L\partial\phi_R$, in contrast with the standard deformation $\delta\mathcal{L}\sim h\phi_L\phi_R$ studied by Gao, Jafferis and Wall \cite{Gao:2016bin}.
+The effects of this deformation are studied in detail from the worldsheet perspective, drawing a comparison to the standard case that was considered in earlier research on AdS$_2$ holography \cite{Maldacena:2017axo}.\footnote{It is also tempting to speculate about the boundary dual of such deformation.
+Qualitatively, we expect it should act similarly to a deformation of the type $\delta\mathcal{L}\sim h T_L\bar{T}_R$, recently considered in \cite{Ferko:2022dpg}.} The string coupling is irrelevant in the dual CFT$_1$ and, as expected from scaling arguments, does not lead to a large effect in the IR other than slightly opening the wormhole throat.
 However, the coupling induces a large backreaction in the UV, effectively pulling the AdS boundaries inward.
 This effect ultimately improves the bound on information transfer between one boundary to another, effectively rendering the teleportation protocol more efficient.
 We close in Section \ref{sec:discussion} with a discussion of our results and open questions that remain for future work.